-Off-grid energy systems for homes are getting more popular all the time, and photovoltaic solar panels are one of the most fascinating developments in the world of energy because they seem so much like magic.
+Off-grid energy systems for homes are getting more popular all the time, and photovoltaic solar panels are one of the most fascinating developments in the world of alternative energy because they seem so much like magic.
 A flat, grey panel sits in the sun and makes electricity.
 No noise, no exhaust, no moving parts.
-A growing number of Canadians are wondering how this technology might be incorporated into their homes, and the information you’ll find here is the first step towards an answer.
+A growing number of people are wondering how this technology might be incorporated into their homes, and the information you’ll find here is the first step towards an answer.
 It comes from my online course POWER YOUR HOME WITH RENEWABLE ENERGY.

 All photovoltaic panels are rated by how much power flows from them while the sun shines, expressed in watts (W).
 A panel putting out 500 W, for instance, can power up to five 100 W light bulbs at one time.
-Panels that generate 1000 watts of power are making one kilowatt.
+Panels that generate 1000 watts of power are making one kilowatt of electricity.

 The electricity that comes directly from PV panels is called direct current (DC).
 This is also the kind of energy put out by every battery in the world.
 The term DC refers to the fact that this electricity flows in one direction only, across the positive and negative poles of a battery or pair of wires.
 Photovoltaic panels only create direct current, and though this kind of electricity certainly has its uses, it’s not the kind of power that most electrical appliances are designed to accept.
 Typical electrical devices are made to use something called alternating current (AC).
 The 120 volt AC power that comes out of wall outlets across North America oscillates back and forth from positive to negative polarity 60 times each second.
 Other parts of the world have an alteration rate of 50 times per second.
 With this basic information in hand, you have what you need to understand the three main photovoltaic options.

 - Simple DC-Only Systems: An array of PV panels charges batteries that deliver power to items requiring DC current only.
 This is most often light bulbs, but DC water pumps and refrigerated coolers also exist.